 Section 3.
 Finance Committee

 The treasurer is the chair of the Finance Committee, which shall include three other board members.
 The Finance Committee is responsible for developing and reviewing fiscal procedures, fundraising plans, and the annual budget with staff and other board members.
 The board must approve the budget and all expenditures must be within budget.
 Any major change in the budget must be approved by the board or the Executive Committee.
 The fiscal year shall be the calendar year.
 Annual reports are required to be submitted to the board showing income, expenditures, and pending income.
 The financial records of Age-Friendly Laramie are public information and shall be made available to the board members, and the public.

+Section 4.
+Nominating Committee

+The Nominating Committee shall submit at the meeting prior to the annual meeting the names of those persons for the respective offices of the Board of Directors.
+Nominations shall also be received from the floor after the report of the Nominating Committee.
+The election shall be held at the first quarterly meeting of the Board of Directors.

+Section 5.
+Program Committee - I think we really need one!

 ARTICLE VII.
 ADVISORY COUNCIL